A universal machine learning model for the electronic density of states: Methods

 \subsection{PET model}

 The {Point Edge Transformer} (PET) \cite{pozd-ceri23nips} architecture combines both transformers and graph neural networks by using transformers in the message-passing layer.
 For every system, a directed graph is built by defining atoms as nodes and directed edges connect atoms within a specified cutoff radius.
 Feature vectors $f_{ij}^l$ are then built on each directed edge between atoms $i$ and $j$.
 These feature vectors serve as the messages that will be passed in the message-passing layer, $l$.
 The dimensionality of $f_{ij}^l$ is fixed and is defined by a hyperparameter of the architecture, $d_{\mathrm{PET}}$.
 In each message-passing layer, a transformer is used to perform a permutation-covariant sequence-to-sequence transformation.
 The transformer takes as input all feature vectors $f_{ij}^l$, for a given central atom $i$ and layer $l$, and outputs the corresponding feature vectors $\{ f_{ij}^{l+1} \}_j$ for the next layer $l + 1$.
 This step also incorporates structural and chemical information regarding the central atom, such as the 3D positions of the neighbors and chemical species.
-After going through all the message-passing layers, all feature vectors $f_{ij}^l$ are then used as inputs for a final feed-forward network.
-The output is summed across bonds $ij$ and layers $l$ and represents the final target property, the DOS in this case.
-To obtain better expressivity, the PET architecture does not impose any rotational constraints, allowing a single layer to theoretically access virtually unlimited body orders and angular resolution.
+After going through all the message-passing layers, all feature vectors $f_{ij}^l$ are then used as inputs for a final feed-forward network. \black{The output of the final feed-forward network} is summed across bonds $ij$ and layers $l$ and represents the final target property, \black{an array with size 4806 depicting the DOS in this case.} To obtain better expressivity, the PET architecture does not impose any rotational constraints, allowing a single layer to theoretically access virtually unlimited body orders and angular resolution.
 To address the lack of rotational symmetry constraints, data augmentation is employed for the model to learn the rotational behaviour of the target, i.e. invariant for the case of the DOS.

-For a more detailed description of the architecture and specific operations, the reader can refer to the original PET publication \cite{pozd-ceri23nips}.
+\black{In this work, the only change made to the original PET architecture is at the last layer of the final feed-forward network, which is modified to give 4806 outputs, representing the size of the DOS array, instead of 1.} For a more detailed description of the architecture and specific operations, the reader can refer to the original PET publication \cite{pozd-ceri23nips}.